 Yes, YouTube seems to be missing from the list.
-Don’t worry, you can stream on YouTube with OBS: Read this guide to learn how.
+Don’t worry, you can stream on YouTube with OBS:

 In spite of what you read on the internet, ShadowPlay does affect game performance, if only by a little.
-While Nvidia cites a typical performance decrease of 5%, for more demanding games this can rise as high as 10%.
+While NVIDIA cites a typical performance decrease of 5%, for more demanding games, this can rise as high as 10%.
 It is true, though, that if you have a high-end PC you may not notice the difference.

 On the other hand, OBS is known to use a significant amount of CPU power while also reducing the frame rate.
 Nevertheless, the fact that OBS is super customizable gives you the option to lower the pressure on your CPU by tweaking some of the parameters: downscaling the output resolution, lowering the frame rate, changing the encoding preset, etc. To learn more, read the official OBS guide on how to resolve CPU performance and encoding issues while using OBS.

-Sharing and Compression
+Sharing and compression

 OBS compression settings are definitely more versatile than those of ShadowPlay, as they allow you to compress your files in the program during the encoding process so that they are already compact enough to be uploaded directly to YouTube without having to recompress them.
 ShadowPlay’s compression is quite limited so the streams, if they are long enough, will still be pretty large.

-File Size and Format
+File size and format

-ShadowPlay, as cool as it is, supports only a limited set of editing features in the most recent addition to the program: the Nvidia Freestyle game filter.
+ShadowPlay, as cool as it is, supports only a limited set of editing features in the most recent addition to the program: the NVIDIA Freestyle game filter.
 OBS, on the other hand, has built-in editing software that provides advanced editing tools, customizable transitions, and a powerful real-time editing Studio Mode that lets you preview and adjust scenes before you start broadcasting them.

-In spite of its popularity, it seems that ShadowPlay still hasn’t found its place in the Nvidia product line-up because, strictly speaking, it is a part of another product – GeForce Experience, which is an application for Nvidia graphics cards that enables you to optimize your PC for gaming, get the latest drivers and, yes, also stream and record games.
+In spite of its popularity, it seems that ShadowPlay still hasn’t found its place in the NVIDIA product line-up because, strictly speaking, it is a part of another product – GeForce Experience, which is an application for NVIDIA graphics cards that enables you to optimize your PC for gaming, get the latest drivers and, yes, also stream and record games.
 But the site navigation gets quite confusing because all community and support features – FAQ, forums, guides, news – are also gathered under the common GeForce Experience label, so it may be hard to find information relevant to ShadowPlay.
 Actually, when going through the general GeForce Experience dashboard with all the tabs related to the application, it is challenging to even find ShadowPlay, because its name appears nowhere on the page (Tip: you can still find it by clicking the “Share” tab).

 OBS, not being a sub-product but a self-contained project and positioning itself as such, has no such problems.
 What is more, the fact that OBS is completely open-source is an incredibly community-encouraging factor.
 It has an API that allows users to create their own unique plugins, and OBS is very attentive to the opinions of its users: their Feature Request functionality works really well and ensures the program develops constantly in the direction set by the same people that actively use it.
-This experience has led to the creation of more than 20 plugins, including for countdown and teamspeak implementation, server ping measuring, and more.
+This experience has led to the creation of more than 20 plugins, including for countdown and TeamSpeak implementation, server ping measuring, and more.
 With such a community, even the seeming complexity of the program is no longer a big problem.

-On the other hand, if you’re a professional streamer and you want to add a custom look to your streaming layout, if you know exactly what you want from your streams and recordings and have no problem figuring out the tech specs and encoding settings related to the process, definitely give OBS a try.
+In conclusion, we can say that the choice between ShadowPlay and OBS depends entirely on your needs.
+If you have an NVIDIA graphic card and don’t want to record your gameplay while streaming at the same time, but just need a simple tool with a cool interface, go for ShadowPlay.
+If you’re a professional streamer and you want to add a custom look to your streaming layout, if you know exactly what you want from your streams and recordings and have no problem figuring out the tech specs and encoding settings related to the process, definitely give OBS a try.

-Gecata by Movavi: A Simple, Reliable Alternative
+Gecata by Movavi: A simple, reliable alternative

 - Record webcam and mic as well as your gameplay.